dsilvavinicius/Proceduray/README.md

 ## Setup

 Given that the requirements are met, just clone the repository, open the Visual Studio 2019 solution in `Proceduray\src`, right click the `Solution 'Proceduray'` in the `Solution Explorer` and choose `Manage NuGet Packages for Solution...` from the floating menu.
 Then, click the `Restore` button in the upper right corner of the window to install the dependencies.
+Finally, reload any projects that may be unloaded.
 The solution should compile now.

 ## Acompaining Technical Report